smathot/mind-writing-pupil/manuscript/md/results.md

   Selection accuracy (top row) and speed (bottom row) for individual participants (gray bars) and across participants (blue bars).
 Horizontal dashed lines indicate chance level. a) Results for Phase 1. b) Results for Phase 2. c) Results for Phase 3.
 Error bars indicate 95% confidence intervals [within-subject where applicable, cf. @Cousineau2005].
 --%

 In Phase 1, the mean accuracy was 88.9% (chance = 50%; *N* = 10), with a mean selection time of 14.9 s.
-ITR was 2.58 bits/min (%FigITR).
+ITR was 2.58 bits/min (%FigITR; for a definition of ITR, see Methods: Criteria and statistical analyses).
 Nine out of ten participants met our criteria for successful training (see Methods: Training program).
 One participant did not meet our criteria for success, and therefore did not participate in subsequent phases (#10 in %FigFullBarPlot; red line in %FigPupilTrace::b); however, this participant's accuracy was still 70%, which is often taken as the lower limit for useful HCI performance [@Astrand2014Selective;@Birbaumer2006Breaking].
 In Phase 2, the mean accuracy was 91.0% (chance = 25%; *N* = 9), with a mean selection time of 20.2 s.
 The ITR was 4.55 bits/min.
 All participants met our criteria for successful training.
 In Phase 3, the mean accuracy was 87.6% (chance = 12.5%; *N* = 9), with a mean selection time of 28.0 s.
 The ITR was 4.86 bits/min.
 Again, all participants met our criteria for successful training.

 %--
 figure: